-4.4.6.1 Sum • <sum></sum>
+4.4.6.1 Sum <sum/>

 Class sum

-Attributes (CommonAtt, DefEncAtt

-Content] Empty

-Qualifiers 1 BvarQ,DomainQ

-OM Symb ols sum
+OM Symbols sum

 The sum element represents the n-ary addition operator.
 The terms of the sum are normally specified by rule through the use of qualifiers.
 While it can be used with an explicit list of arguments, this is strongly discouraged, and the plus operator should be used instead in such situations.